btubbs/thumpy/README.rst

 Configuration
 =============

 Settings are stored in the settings.yaml file.
+They should include:
-They should include the name and access keys to your S3 bucket.
+- the name and access keys to your S3 bucket
+- compression quality (e.g. 80)
+- list of CORS allowed hosts

 Interface
 =========